Speaker Parameter Basics for Tube Guitar Amps

 Voice Coil Size:

 There are different sizes of voice coils.
 For example many 50’s Jensen Speaker used 1" or 1.25” voice coils while most British speakers used 1 ¾” voice coils.
-Generally speaking larger voice coils are louder and present with more bass and mids but roll off some treble.
-Smaller voice coils are more touch sensitive, brighter and tend to be found in speaker with earlier breakup.
+Generally speaking larger voice coils have more bass and mids but roll off some treble.
+Smaller voice coils are more touch sensitive, brighter and tend to be found in speakers with earlier breakup.

 Speaker Cone Paper Thickness and Type:

 There are different speaker cone types.
 Without going into too much detail thinner cones are brighter, more touch sensitive and breakup easily.
 Thicker cones are smoother sounding because they roll of some highs and breakup less quickly.
-Paper cones are the most common but some speakers use hemp cones which are darker and roll off treble.
-Some speaker have cloth surround that further dampen high end.
+Paper cones are the most common but some speakers use hemp cones are darker and roll off treble.
+Some speaker have cloth surround that further dampens the high end.

 Speaker Cone Ribbing:

-Some speaker cone many cones have ridges know as ribs and others have rib-less smooth cones.
+Speaker cone many cones have ridges know as ribs and others have rib-less smooth cones.
 The more ribs the more detailed and brighter sounding a speaker will be.
 However more ribs means less speaker breakup.
+The shape and size of the ribs also affects the sound.
 Many late 40’s and early 50’s speaker were smooth cones (no ribs) which gave them a distinctive crunchy breakup.
-Many bass and hi-fi speakers also have smooth cones but are designed not to break up.
+Many bass and hi-fi speakers also have smooth cones but are designed not to break up but they tend have large magnets and voice coils.

 Speaker Magnet Size: